Medicinal Products

 Instructions for applicants for implementation of Braille script on the packaging

 In line with Article 94 of the Medicinal Products Act (Official Gazette Nos.
-76/13, 90/14 and 100/18), the name of the medicinal product in the Braille script should be indicated on the packaging.
+76/13, 90/14, 100/18, and 136/25.), the name of the medicinal product in Braille script should be indicated on the packaging.

-1. labelling proposal
+1. Labelling proposal

-2. labelling proposal should include:
+2. the labelling proposal should include:

 or

-3. Justification for non-indicating of data in the Braille script (Modul 1.3.6) when applicable for a medicinal product according to the "Guideline on the readability of the labelling and package leaflet of medicinal products for human use".
+3. Justification for non-indicating of data in Braille script (Modul 1.3.6) when applicable for a medicinal product according to the "Guideline on the readability of the labelling and package leaflet of medicinal products for human use".

 Top